Julius Wellner,

 returned via Germany to London around 1889.
 He was ill with typhoid fever and

-hospitalized, and at the Middlesex Hospital he met the nurse Nellie Collyer, his future wife.
-Julius Wellner
+hospitalized, and at the Middlesex Hospital he met the nurse Ellen (Nellie) Collyer

-daughter Katherine Martha (Kitty) was
+Heights.
+The daughter Katherine Martha (Kitty)

-born on the 14th February, 1895, and Julius Wellner
+was born on the 15th February, 1895, and Julius Wellner

-they soon moved to 507 Hilton Avenue, Jersey City Heights.
+January, 1895, and they soon moved to 507 Hilton Avenue, Jersey City Heights.

 After a short period as foreman at a machine